 Likewise, the brand-new Marrickville Library contains gardens, exhibition spaces, an 85,000-volume book collection, computers running Adobe Creative Cloud and a cafe by respected outfit Double Roasters.
 The $40 million construction bill was offset by a deal with residential developer Mirvac, which built 200 apartments – nine of which are set aside as affordable housing – at the rear of the site.
 Clever.

-And in November, Darling Square Library will finally open inside the six-storey timber hurricane designed by Japanese architect Kengo Kuma, alongside 29 cafes, restaurants and shops.
-In addition to 30,000 books, it will have 3D printers, drills, power tools and other equipment for budding craftspeople and designers.
+And in November, Darling Square Library finally opened inside the six-storey timber hurricane designed by Japanese architect Kengo Kuma, alongside 29 cafes, restaurants and shops.
+In addition to 30,000 books, it has 3D printers, drills, power tools and other equipment for budding craftspeople and designers.

 This story originally appeared in print issue 20.